 The first thing you may think when you hear about a Christmas Offering is “didn’t we just give in September?”
 Yes, we did.
 And you as a church gave sacrificially.
-We were able to give $4,045 toward that offering.
-Mary Hill Davis was for Texas Missions.
-All monies given was dedicated to the mission field within the state of Texas.
-It went to reach the lost and hurting souls within the Lone Star State.
-Now we focus on International missions.
+We were able to give $2,605 toward that offering.
+Mary Hill Davis is our annual offering for Texas Missions.
+All monies given are dedicated to the mission field within the state of Texas.
+It goes to reach the lost and hurting souls within the Lone Star State.
+Now our focus shifts to the International mission field.
 This is where Lottie Moon enters the picture.
 But who was Lottie Moon, and why is she the poster child for foreign mission giving?

 Who was Lottie Moon?

 Our town has something in common with Ms. Moon.
 We know her as Lottie, but her given name is Charlotte.
 She was born on December 12, 1840.
 She was born into a devout Christian family, but she, herself did not begin her relationship with Christ until she turned 18 and attended a revival service.
 That night she felt the calling of God on her life.
 She also felt the pull of other countries and their need for Christ.

 Lottie finished High School and then attended college and became a teacher.
 She taught for several years but could not get the thought of missions to other countries out of her mind.
 Finally, in 1873 she received her opportunity.
 Her sister was already a missionary in China.
 She followed her to Tengchow, China.
 She spent the next 39 years of her life, not only teaching in the girls’ school but also ministering to the women and girls in the interior regions of China.
 She knew the best way to reach them began with assimilation.
 She wore the traditional dress, learned the language, and adopted the customs of the region.
 She especially had a heart for children.
 And with a batch of cookies, she opened the door to teaching them about Jesus.